 Summary: A well balanced meal with protein, carbs, and fibre can keep you feeling full and energized but should be consumed at least 2 hours before a workout.

 These grilled chicken burgers are a fab option...

 3. Protein Bar

 If you’re on the go and looking for a quick top-up before the gym, then a protein bar is a great option.
 There are lots of options out there, but in terms of a pre-workout snack, you want to fuel your workout as well as boost your protein intake.

 Look for one with some carbohydrates too to offer a good balance of energy.
 A Layered Bar would make a good pre-workout as it contains protein, contributing to muscle mass as well as carbohydrates that’ll have you hitting PBs on the treadmill.
 The low-sugar content is an added bonus for those watching their waistlines too.
 Eat around an hour before you work out to optimise your energy.

 Summary: A pre-workout protein bar is a great source to set yourself up for success before, during and after your workout.

 4. Porridge and Oatmeal

-Porridge and oatmeal is the ultimate pre workout breakfast!
-This pre workout food contains complex carbohydrates and is also a great source of the soluble fibre Beta glucan.
-By consuming oats around 2 hours before a workout, you’ll be able to satisfy your hunger throughout your workouts, whilst getting a great source of slow releasing energy.
-Try adding a scoop of protein powder to your porridge!
-That way you’ll also get a great source of protein and muscle protecting amino acids.
+Porridge makes the ultimate pre-workout breakfast.
+This pre-workout food contains complex carbohydrates, which digest more slowly, and is also a great source of the soluble fibre; beta-glucan.3 By consuming oats around 2 hours before a workout, you’ll be able to satisfy your hunger throughout, whilst getting a great source of slow-releasing energy.
+Try adding a scoop of protein powder or a blob of peanut butter to your porridge too — that way you’ll also get a great source of protein and amino acids to fuel your workout.